Fellow managers offer Gabe Kapler support for protest

 Kapler has protested during the anthem in the past.
 In July 2020, before the start of the virus-shortened 60-game season, Kapler joined outfielder Jaylin Davis in taking a knee ahead of an exhibition game against the Oakland Athletics.
 Davis was making a statement about racial and social issues facing the country.

-AP Baseball Writer Jake Seiner, AP Sports Writer David Brandt, and AP freelance writers Ken Powtak, Michael Wagaman and Harvey Valentine contributed.
+AP Baseball Writer Jake Seiner, AP Sports Writers David Brandt and Andrew Seligman, and AP freelance writers Ken Powtak, Michael Wagaman and Harvey Valentine contributed.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sport